“When do you take creatine?” “How much creatine do you take?” “Is creatine a steroid?”

-Do you see how incredibly effective that would be?
+Now, do you see why so many supplement with creatine?
 Obviously the impact isn’t linear, so you’re not going to just get 5x stronger because you have 5x more creatine, but the impact is still incredibly powerful.

 When you supplement with creatine, it gets stored in your muscles as phosphocreatine—this is a form of stored energy, that can be utilized during periods of intense physical exertion (like sprints or weightlifting).

 Creatine also helps your body produce more ATP, which is basically the body’s energy currency.
 More ATP means better performance overall, whether you’re doing sprints or lifting heavy ass weights.